-I typically recommend that parents seek out an evaluation with a speech therapist if their child is 18 months old and using less than 20 words, or 2 years and using less than 100 and not combining words (mama up, car go).
+I typically recommend that parents seek out an evaluation with a speech therapist if their child is 18 months old and using less than 10 words, or 2 years and using less than 50 and not combining words (mama up, car go).

 There are many simple strategies that you can use at home to encourage language development in your baby or toddler.
 These are especially beneficial if your child is using less words than expected for their age.

-7 TIPS: How to teach a 1 year old to talk
+7 TIPS: How to teach YOUR 1 year old to talk